-Eighteen teams have finished the regular season with a losing record and still secured a bid to the tournament.
+Nineteen teams have finished the regular season with a losing record and still secured a bid to the tournament.
 Six more have gone dancing at an even .500.
-All but one received a 16 seed.
+All but one received a No. 16 seed.
 None made it past the first round, losing by an average margin of 25 points.

 But there are plenty of teams that are far from average.
 The absolute worst record is a three-way tie at 11-18 (37.93 percent).
 Those would be 1995 FIU, 1996 UCF, and 1997 Fairfield.

 Two of those — FIU and UCF — came out of the Atlantic Sun Conference.
 In 1995, the Panthers went 6-12 in regular-season conference play before winning three in a row to take the conference crown.
-UCF was 6-10 before they won the title.
+UCF was 6-10 before they won the conference title.

 Fairfield was even more impressive in 1997 — posting a 2-12 record in the MAAC — good for last place by two games.
-But the Stags shocked 1-seed Iona (22-8, 11-3 MAAC) in the first round of the tournament, and beat 2-seed Canisius (17-12, 10-4 MAAC) to win the title and secure the auto-bid.
-They were rewarded with a first-round matchup against 1-seed UNC, which they lost 82-74
+But the Stags shocked 1-seed Iona (22-8, 11-3 MAAC) in the first round of the conference tournament, and beat 2-seed Canisius (17-12, 10-4 MAAC) to win the title and secure the auto-bid.
+They were rewarded with a first-round matchup against 1-seed UNC, which they lost 82-74.

 So, is a below-average winning percentage recommended in March?
 Not exactly.
 But it’s not a guaranteed early exit either.
 If anything, it’s the first ingredient in the recipe for a great Cinderella story.